APogue/APogue.github.io/pages/projects.md

 - 20+ variables per incident
 - 3 years of data

 ---

-## Explore the Framework

-This is a deeper technical dive

-[These are cards/buttons that link OUT to sub-pages]

-[View Sample] → links to /research/sample-analysis

-[Read Docs] → links to /research/methodology

-[Get Code] → links to GitHub

----

-## Get Involved

-[Different CTAs for different audiences]

-[For Participants] → links to /research/for-participants

-[For Researchers] → links to /research/technical

-[For Funders] → links to contact form

 - [Documentation](/projects/documentation/)

 <!-- This is a comment and won't be displayed